lakwarus/ballerina-camel-restful-service/README.md

 ## Testing
 We can run the RESTful microservice that we developed above, in our local environment.

-Open SpringbootCamelRestdslApiApplication class and Run as Java Application or SpringBoot Application.
+Open SpringbootCamelRestdslApiApplication class and Run as a Java Application or SpringBoot Application.
 Check the console tab for application build status.

 To test the functionality of the orderMgt RESTFul microservice, send HTTP requests for each order management operation.
 Following are sample cURL commands that you can use to test each operation of the order management service.